Mu-Tien/ST558_Project-2/Wednesday.md

 Training Model
 ==============

 Here I use two different method to train my model.
 First method is using a tree-based models with leave one out cross validation.
 For the second method, I use the boosted tree model with cross validation.
 Both two training are done using the `train` function from `caret` package.
 The data was cantered and scaled before training.
-Moreover, since our response variable is continuous responses, I choose to use Regression tree.

 Tree-based model
 ----------------

+Since our respons variable is continuous.
+I use the regression tree model to training my data.
+The `method= "rpart"` was used in `train` function
+Moreover, because I want to use the leave-one-out cross validation for this training, therefore,the `method= "LOOCV"` was used in `trainControl`.
+We can adjust the grid parameter by ourselves.
+Since the default result shows that `cp` should be very small to have a lowest RMSE.
+I set a range \[0.0001,0.0005\] to fit for every weekday.
+Something to notice, because the `cp` is too small, when I draw my regression tree, it seems like a mess.

 ``` r
 # set up training control, using leave one out cross validation.